As the old Chinese proverb states, ‘A journey of a thousand miles begins with a single step’.

 After which, you can travel to the most exotic destination of all…

-NOTE: The National Geographic Traveller Food Festival takes place on July 20th & 21st in the Islington Business Design Centre.
-Tickets cost £22 and are available at their website right HERE.
+NOTE: The National Geographic Traveller Food Festival takes place on 16th & 17th July 2022 in the Islington Business Design Centre.
+You can book tickets (£20), and find out more about what’s on, right HERE.